 In addition to soap, Nordea handcrafts lip balm in yummy scents, body lotion and perfume oil, using many of the same emollient ingredients as the soap.
 I am addicted to her fragrance, Hippie Chick.
 I originally bought it for 12 year old Madison, but I loved the scent and got one for myself as well.
 I’ve been hooked ever since!
 The perfume oil comes in a .125 ounce bottle with a rollerball which makes it perfect to keep in my makeup bag and to take with me when I travel.
 In addition to my fave, she has 6 other scents, some of which are feminine and others gender-neutral: Lavender Splash, Sensual Musk, Flowers & Shea, Flower Child (patchouli, for you former flower children or for those of you who missed the Sixties), Sweet Amber, and Sandalwood, each $12.
 I buy ’em 3 at a time: one for home, one for my purse, one for travel.
 Also, I like to layer my scent so that it lasts even longer, so I buy the rich and soothing Hippie Chick Hand & Body Lotion, $16 for 8 ounces.
 It also comes in several other scents as well as unscented.

 For other gift ideas or for yourself, Nordea makes the most adorable hand-embroidered sachets.
 I love mine!
 She also makes room spray and a unique kitchen soap made from coffee beans to get the smell of garlic, fish or other strong kitchen odors out of your hands.

 I am a true Nordea fan girl!
-Please visit her website to check out her products for yourself.
+Please visit Nordea’s website to check out her products for yourself.